 Storing Tips & Goulash Soup Recipe Notes

-German goulash recipe can be stored in an airtight container in the refrigerator for up to 3 months, or it can be stored in the refrigerator for up to 4 days.
+German goulash recipe can be stored in an airtight container in the refrigerator for up to 4 days, or it can be stored in the freezer for up to 3 months.

 Make Ahead Tips

 When making this recipe ahead, we only suggest doing so about a day in advance.
 This is just long enough for the flavors of your delicious goulash to enhance and meld together, but also short enough that the dish will still taste fresh.